Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 This is the official website for the BIDSpec (Business Improvement District) project from Cornell Tech.
 Built with [Astro](https://astro.build/), the site showcases our research on Business Improvement Districts (BIDs) and their impact on urban development and community engagement.

+## [FOR STUDENTS] Editing Guidelines.

+Project pages are stored in src/content/projects/BID_NAME.md.
+Your BID should already have a file for it created.
+In this file, you will see a header at the top with metadata for your BID (general info about the BID, etc.).
+Also of note are the *component* fields.
+These correspond to the visualizations to be rendered for your Insight, Transformation, Prediction, and/or Consensus portions of your analysis.
+Put code for your visualizations in /src/components/groups/BID_NAME/ , and reference them appropriately in the header of your markdown file.

 ## About BIDSpec

 BIDSpec is a comprehensive analysis platform for Business Improvement Districts, providing insights into how these special assessment districts function, their economic impact, and their role in urban development.
 The project combines geospatial data visualization, economic analysis, and policy research to create a holistic understanding of BIDs across various cities.